 Irish whiskey can never be pigeonholed.
-The variety of styles, malts, blends, and price points ensures that there is an Irish whiskey for every occasion.
-It lends itself to being served neat, with ice, with a combination of mixers or, most excitingly of all, as the cornerstone of a great whiskey cocktail.
-For while bartenders and cocktail aficionados love to salivate over gin, brown spirits are making a ferocious comeback.
-This can be seen in the US, where sales of premium bourbon are quite literally booming.
-Irish whiskey has also benefited from this renewed interest in brown spirits, as bartenders continue to diversify
+The variety of styles, malts, blends, and price points ensures an Irish whiskey for every occasion.
+It lends itself to being served neat, with ice, with a combination of mixers, or, most excitingly, as the cornerstone of a great whiskey cocktail.
+While bartenders and cocktail aficionados love to salivate over gin, brown spirits are making a ferocious comeback.
+This can be seen in the US, where premium bourbon sales are booming.
+Irish whiskey has also benefited from this renewed interest in brown spirits as bartenders continue to diversify

 and refine their offering.